NBS8491 : Personal and Professional Transformation (FT MBA)

 |Semester 2 Credit Value:||5|

-A key feature of the module is the intensive Personal Development week.
-During this week students undertake a wide variety of carefully structured individual and group activities.
-Facilitated by experienced development consultants and through detailed one-to-one individual feedback, the week provides students with a unique and highly valuable opportunity to understand and develop their personal managerial, team-working and leadership styles.
+The developing self-awareness strand involves a series of interactive sessions to enable students to better understand their own personal values and beliefs and how these influence their interpersonal and leadership interactions.
+Building on this students then learn how to be more effective both when working in teams and in leadership roles.
+A key feature of this strand of the module is the intensive Personal Development week.
+During this week students undertake a variety of structured individual and group activities.
+Facilitated by experienced development consultants and through detailed one-to-one individual feedback, the week provides students with a unique and highly valuable opportunity to understand and develop their personal, team-working, management and leadership competences.

 The module also includes extensive group and individual career-development support to help students identify their preferred career opportunities and to support and guide them in developing the networking and career-management skills needed to pursue these opportunities.